cod1ng-earth/coding-earth/README.md

 ### Use the Makefile

 - Given you're running some Linux or BSD (macOS) machine, check that you can run `make` or install it (`sudo apt install make`)
-- `make prepare` creates local environment files in your root directory (`.env`).
-It e.g. contains port and default domain configuration picked up by docker; by default everything will run on `cearth.local`.
-If you want to change that, edit the generated `.env` file's `DEFAULT_HOST` entry now.
+- `make prepare` copies local environment files in your root directory (`.env`).
+It e.g. contains port and default domain configuration picked up by docker; by default everything will run on `cearth.local:8000`.
+If you want to change that, edit the `.env` file's `DEFAULT_HOST` entry in your root folder.
 On Linux you can't simply mount a service on port 80 without being root, that's why our default is 8000
 - `make setup` pulls images, installs dependencies and starts all services by calling `docker-compose up`.
 On a fresh setup this takes around 10 minutes.
 - add localhost aliases for all services to your `/etc/hosts` file.
 At the time of writing this would look like: